IvanStarostin1984/devops_simulation/docs/simulation-overview.md

   metrics versus final-iteration metrics should be used.
 - Add tooling to extract and inspect single miniiterations so teams can debug discrepancies without replaying entire macroiterations.

+## Operational checklist

+Use this quick-reference list when running the legacy notebook (Colab or local):

+1. Install dependencies (`python-docx`, `openai>=1.77`, `nltk`) as shown at the top of `legacy/openai19pm10.py` and ensure NLTK resources are downloaded.
+2. Stage the three primary inputs (`client_specifications.docx`, `artifact_data.json`, and `simulation_config.json`) alongside the notebook.
+3. Invoke `orchestrate_process()` (wrapper around `DevOpsSimulation`), then confirm DOCX, CSV, and console files appear with fresh timestamps in `legacy/`.
+4. Review `mini_iteration_summary_metrics` between `iteration_summary_metrics`
+   rows to verify enhanced mode emitted multiple miniiterations when configured.
+5. Archive the generated artifacts and console transcript to maintain a replay trail for regression analysis.

 ## Related Documentation